 retention, but for added reinforcement, around 4 days before an

-go through all the lectures which the exam will cover and
+exam, I go through all the lectures which the exam will cover and

-listen

-them at 2x the regular speed.
+listen to them at 2x the regular speed.
 You can still understand

-it and go

-the written notes at the same time.
-If there is a part that needs
+it and go over the written notes at the same time.
+If there is a

-in one day.
-It helps me make more connections and understand the
+all in one day.
+It helps me make more connections and understand

-only a day of studying.
+takes only a day of studying.
 This way, if you understand

-everything he

-about without having to go back and review the topic, you are
+everything he talks about without having to go back and review the